Muriel Bowser: Immigration

-Upon the election of Donald Trump to the presidency, and following statements by the President-elect threatening to pull federal funding from sanctuary cities, Bowser issued a statement reaffirming the District's status as a sanctuary city.
-Soon thereafter Bowser was confronted by a throng of about 100 protesters who were angry that she had not responded more forcefully—as had mayors of some other sanctuary cities—in denouncing Trump's policies and in defending immigrants.
-In January 2017, following Trump's inauguration and the issuance of a Presidential Executive Order threatening to withhold Federal funding from sanctuary cities, Bowser affirmed that the District would maintain its status as such.
+Upon the election of Donald Trump to the presidency, and following statements by the President-elect threatening to pull federal funding from sanctuary cities, Bowser issued a statement reaffirming the district's status as a sanctuary city.
+Soon thereafter, Bowser was confronted by a throng of about 100 protesters who were angry that she had not responded more forcefully—as had mayors of some other sanctuary cities—in denouncing Trump's policies and in defending immigrants.
+In January 2017, following Trump's inauguration and the issuance of an executive order threatening to withhold Federal funding from sanctuary cities, Bowser affirmed that the District would maintain its status as such.

-In November 2017, Bowser announced that the District was joining seven other cities in a partnership with the National Immigration Forum to assist some 2,000 green card holders who work for the D.C.
+In November 2017, Bowser announced that the district was joining seven other cities in a partnership with the National Immigration Forum to assist some 2,000 green card holders who work for the D.C.
 Government, as well as family members, in applying for U.S. citizenship.
 The partnership would provide information, legal help, citizenship test coaching and assist in finding language classes.
 Participation in the program could save an applicant as much as $2,000 in legal fees.

 In 2022, the governors of Texas and Arizona instituted policies to offer migrants released by federal authorities in their states free bus rides to Washington, D.C.
 Since April 2022, over 9,000 migrants have been sent to D.C. from the two states.
-Bowser stated that the city and the nation was facing a "migrant crisis" and criticized the governors of Texas and Arizona for what she characterized as "political gamesmanship."
+Bowser stated that the city and the nation was facing a "migrant crisis" and criticized the governors of Texas and Arizona for what she characterized as "political gamesmanship".
 Bowser has twice requested assistance from the National Guard in managing the migrants and was denied both times.
 On September 8, 2022, Bowser declared a public emergency in D.C. and established an Office of Migrant Services to provide services to migrants arriving from Texas and Arizona.

 Policing

-Bowser has shown strong police support and has not complied with numerous legal requirements regarding transparency in policing.
-Her administration repeatedly blocked the release of stop and frisk data as required by the NEAR Act.
+Bowser's administration repeatedly blocked the release of stop and frisk data as required by the NEAR Act.

-Although Bowser supported the outfitting of Metropolitan Police Department with body cameras, out of 25 involved officer shootings from 2016-2018, only three instances of body cam footage were released as of April 2019.
+Although Bowser supported the outfitting of Metropolitan Police Department with body cameras, out of 25 involved officer shootings from 2016 to 2018, only three instances of body cam footage were released as of April 2019.